gji2163/BotWorld/README.md

-# Welcome to Botania: Rise of the Bots! 🌍🤖
+# Welcome to Bot World: Rise of the Bots! 🌍🤖

 In the year 2050, a catastrophic event occurred when Botania, a planet smaller than the Moon, veered off its orbit and collided with Earth.
 The impact resulted in a devastating doomsday scenario, wiping out 99.1% of humanity.
 The few remaining individuals merged with an extraterrestrial parasite known as "bots," granting them incredible powers.
 Approximately 90% of the survivors underwent this mutation, acquiring superhuman abilities.